Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/README.md

   <summary>How To Run</summary>

 ```
-* Simply run the script from its folder (`cd ethernally`) and follow the intuitive wizard guide:
+* Simply run the script from its folder (`cd ethernally`) and follow the intuitive wizard guide
 ```
 ./ethernally.sh
 ```